ChuKhaLi/playwright-path/docs/README.md

 - Access [25+ Curated Resources](resources/README.md) to support your learning

 **For Instructors & Content Creators:**
+- Review the [Learning Module Standard](learning-module-standard.md) for comprehensive content guidelines
-- Review the [Project Overview](project-overview.md) for comprehensive context
+- Follow the [Project Overview](project-overview.md) for comprehensive context
-- Follow the [Implementation Guide](guides/implementation-guide.md) for content creation
+- Use the [Implementation Guide](guides/implementation-guide.md) for content creation
 - Understand the [Memory Bank System](memory-bank/memory_bank_structure.md) for project architecture

 ## 📚 Documentation Structure